Vic Peters

-Victor Alvin "Vic" Peters (March 24, 1955 – March 27, 2016) was a Canadian curler who was a three-time Manitoba curling champion, and one-time national champion as winner of the 1992 Labatt Brier.
+Victor Alvin Peters (March 24, 1955 – March 27, 2016) was a Canadian curler who was a three-time Manitoba curling champion, and one-time national champion as winner of the 1992 Labatt Brier.

 Peters was once considered a member of Manitoba's "Big Three", which consisted of himself, Kerry Burtnyk and Jeff Stoughton.
 These teams dominated curling in Canada and the world during the 1990s, winning four Labatt Briers and two world championships.
 Peters was noted for his tuck delivery alongside Burtnyk and Stoughton.

 Career

 Peters won his first and only national championship on his first visit to the Brier in 1992.
 This earned him a trip to the World Curling Championships in Germany where his team finished third.
 Peters team won the national championship under the traditional curling rules, but in Europe they played under the 4-rock free guard zone rule.
 As the Peters team (and many Canadian curlers) had not adapted to this new rule, they struggled in the World Championships.
 He returned to the Brier again the next year in 1993 but did not reach the final.

 Peters team won the Safeway Select again returning to the 1997 Brier, where they had a successful week topping off the round robin as the leader, and reached the final to face Kevin Martin where they lost 10–8 in a thrilling final.
 Peters won the Ross Harstone Trophy in 1997 as the curler with who best represents sportsmanship, observance of the rules, exemplary conduct and curling ability.

 This was Peters' last visit to the Brier.
 He went on to curl with his son Daley Peters and later in the senior division.
 He won the 2008 Manitoba Senior Curling Championships with Chris Neufeld and played in the Canadian Senior Curling Championships but did not win.

 Peters again qualified for the Safeway Championship in 2011, this time skipping but throwing third stones while son Daley threw fourth.
 Peters surprised many by being one of four teams to qualify for the championship round, but they would lose in the 3 vs 4 game to Mike McEwen in an extra end.
 Peters was named as an all-star for the tournament in the third position.

 Peters played his entire career with fellow hometown curler Chris Neufeld.
 The two curled together since their high school days at the Steinbach Regional Secondary School in Steinbach.